Jonathan Livingston Seagull: Development

 Bach, who was himself a pilot, said the concept for the book came to him as "a visionesque spooky thing".
-He stopped the project after he wrote 10 pages and didn't pick it up again for a few years.
+He stopped the project after he wrote 10 pages and did not pick it up again for a few years.
 He initially wrote it as a series of short stories that were published in the late 1960s in Private Pilot magazine, as well as in Soaring, the magazine of the Soaring Society of America.

 The main character is thought to be named after John H. Livingston, an American air race pilot and Waco Aircraft Company test pilot of the 1920s and 1930.
 However, in the book The Nature of Personal Reality by Jane Roberts, Richard Bach states that in 1959 he was walking beside a canal and heard a voice say "Jonathan Livingston Seagull" — putting into question the idea that the protagonist was named after a particular person.

 The book was rejected by several publishers before coming to the attention of Eleanor Friede at Macmillan in 1969.
 "I think it has a chance of growing into a long-lasting standard book for readers of all ages", she wrote in her acquisition memo.
 She convinced Macmillan to buy it and Bach received a $2,000 advance.